I am the one who created the portraits of the Prophets of the Lord on Jack

 I wanted to reply to the person who said something about the extra prophet on Jack Armstrong's back at the top of this page.
 No, it is not Jerry Garcia or Karl Marx.
 It is of the wearer himself, Jack Armstrong.
 It was done on his back five months earlier BEFORE we knew he was going to have the prophets and Jesus done.
 So he is NOT stating that he himself is a prophet.

 We in no way meant to offend.
-It was the Mormon missionaries are the ones who suggested it in the first place.
+It was the Mormon missionaries who are the ones who suggested it in the first place.

 Jack passed away on November 29,2006.
 He was quite a man and I am honored to have known and worked with him.